d2l-ai/d2l-en/chapter_introduction/index.md

 Because all of the learning takes place after the algorithm is disconnected from the environment, this is sometimes called *offline learning*.
-For supervised learning,
-the process by considering data collection from an environment looks like :numref:`fig_data_collection`.
+For example, supervised learning assumes the simple interaction pattern depicted in :numref:`fig_data_collection`.

 ![Collecting data for supervised learning from an environment.](../img/data-collection.svg) :label:`fig_data_collection`

 This simplicity of offline learning has its charms.
-The upside is that
-we can worry about pattern recognition in isolation, without any distraction from these other problems.
+The upside is that we can worry about pattern recognition in isolation, without worrying about complications arising from interactions with a dynamic environment.
-But the downside is that the problem formulation is quite limiting.
+But this problem formulation is limiting.
-If you are more ambitious, or if you grew up reading Asimov's Robot series, then you might imagine artificially intelligent bots capable not only of making predictions, but also of taking actions in the world.
+If you grew up reading Asimov's Robot novels, then you might imagine artificially intelligent agents capable not only of making predictions, but also of taking actions in the world.
 We want to think about intelligent *agents*, not just predictive models.
-This means that
-we need to think about choosing *actions*, not just making predictions.
+This means that we need to think about choosing *actions*, not just making predictions.
-Moreover, unlike predictions,
+Unlike mere predictions,
 actions actually impact the environment.
 If we want to train an intelligent agent, we must account for the way its actions might